Collaborative Life Skills for ADHD

 The trial information does not specify whether participants need to stop taking their current medications.
 It focuses on behavioral interventions for children with ADHD, so it's best to consult with the trial coordinators for specific guidance.

-Is the Collaborative Life Skills program safe for humans?
+What prior data suggests that the Collaborative Life Skills program is safe for children with ADHD?

 Miguel Villodas, PhD